 I just saved a bunch of money on my car insurance.

 Submit your answers via the National Traffic System

 Send your radiogram responses via the NTS to:

 OP NOTE DELIVER VIA DALLAS TX LOCAL NET

 In the text, tell me what week you are answering for (week of April 26, for example), and your answer.

-No need to include a phone number or email address as I regularly check in on the DFW Metroplex Traffic Net to pick up traffic.
+The OP NOTE is meant to help your traffic arrive via the traffic system.
+As a passionate traffic handler, I pick up my traffic direct from the system and don’t take delivery by phone or email.
+Accordingly, no need to include a phone number or email address as I regularly check in on the DFW Metroplex Traffic Net to pick up traffic.
 If you are a traffic handler and have traffic headed my way, please continue routing it to Dallas for delivery via the local net.

 Subscribe to the NTS Trivia email list